 We’ve been told for years that old wines are the best wines.
-It’s true that some wines taste better when well-aged, but when it comes to the health aspects of wine, old wine isn’t as good!
-Young red wines contain greater tannin levels than any other type of wine.
+Some wines taste better when well-aged, but when it comes to the health aspects of wine, old wine isn’t as good!
+Young red wines contain higher tannin levels than any other type of wine.

 5. The color in red wine comes from the grape skins.

-The color in wine comes from a plant pigment called anthocyanin, which is found in the skins of red grapes.
+The color in wine comes from a plant pigment called anthocyanin, found in the skins of red grapes.

 6. As red wines age, they become lighter in color.